 Determining the appropriate settlement value in a sex abuse lawsuit is an art, not a science.
 It is hard—there is not a one-size-fits-all answer.
 Each case is evaluated individually, resulting in a wide range of potential compensation depending on the specific circumstances of the abuse and its impact on the survivor’s life.

 Key elements include the severity and duration of the abuse, the emotional and psychological impact, as well as the extent of physical injuries or trauma—and the defendant’s ability to pay.
-Schools, churches, insurance companies, can other defendants in settlement negotiations also take into account the long-term effects on the survivor’s mental health, relationships, and ability to function in daily life.
+Schools, churches, insurance companies, and other defendants in settlement negotiations can also take into account the long-term effects on the survivor’s mental health, relationships, and ability to function in daily life.
 Additional considerations include the nature of the defendant’s actions—whether they involved a breach of trust, power, or authority—and whether there were multiple instances or offenders involved.

 Beyond the immediate harm, compensation calculations also weigh the financial consequences for the survivor, such as the cost of therapy, medical treatments, and potential loss of income or future earning capacity due to the psychological aftermath of the abuse.
 Aggravating factors, such as gross negligence by the institution involved, knowledge of prior abuses, possible adverse publicity, and any failure to protect, can further elevate settlement amounts or jury awards.